islandcontroller/hello-ch32v003/README.md

   * [MounRiver Studio Community](http://www.mounriver.com/) (as of March 2023, a [manual OpenOCD update](#manual-openocd-update) is needed)
   * Serial terminal program, e.g. [PuTTy](https://www.putty.org/) or minicom

-### Manual OpenOCD Update
+### Manual OpenOCD Update for MounRiver V1.30 or earlier

-The current release (V1.30) of MounRiver Studio Community does not include the updated OpenOCD build required for WCH-LinkE support.
+MounRiver Studio Community **V1.30** does not include the updated OpenOCD build required for WCH-LinkE support.
 In order to update the debugger, perform the following steps:

 * Download the [MounRiver Studio V1.84 Update](http://file.mounriver.com/upgrade/MounRiver_Update_V184.zip) package
 * Extract the package into a temporary folder